 In No News is Good News!
 (Part 1), I explained why a few years ago I stopped reading newspapers or watching the News on TV.

-And, for a period of several years, I achieved a blissful state where I managed to tune out politics, overseas wars, natural disasters, celebrity gossip, astrology, football and trends in bikinis (although obviously, as a concerned citizen, I kept an eye on this when on holiday).
+And, for a period of several years, I achieved a blissful state where I managed to tune out politics, overseas wars, natural disasters, gossip, astrology and celebrity wardrobe malfunctions.

 What I saw was very strange.
 A weird cult had taken over the left of politics.
-A strange bunch of Momentum activists, Guardianistas and bureaucratic bossy-boots were pushing ideologies that Britain tried without obvious success in the 1970s.
+A strange bunch of Momentum activists, Guardianistas and bureaucratic bossy-boots were pushing left wing ideologies that failed miserably in the 1970s.

-The problem is that The News is as addictive as sugar or crack cocaine.
-It’s really tempting to consume the news brand that gives you your regular dose of confirmation bias and gets you riled up about the state of the world: angry or anxious enough that you tune in tomorrow for the next gripping instalment.
-It’s all bullshit.
+The problem is that The News is habit-forming as well as biased.
+It’s really tempting to consume the news brand that gives you your regular dose of confirmation bias.
+The risk is that we only hear one side of the story and an echo chamber gets formed.

 How to know if you are in a cult